DavideRossi1/AdvancedHPC-Project/Jacobi-OneSide/README.md

 \nabla^2 V = 0
 $$

-where $V$ is the unknown function of the spatial coordinates $x$, $y$, and $z$.
+where $V$ is the unknown function of the spatial coordinates $x$, $y$, and $z$, and $\nabla^2$ is the Laplace operator.
 The Laplace equation is named after Pierre-Simon Laplace, who first studied its properties.
 Solutions of Laplace's equation are called harmonic functions and are important in many areas of physics, including the study of electromagnetic fields, heat conduction and fluid dynamics.
 In two dimensions, Laplace's equation is given by

 $$
 \frac{\partial^2 V}{\partial x^2} + \frac{\partial^2 V}{\partial y^2} = 0